LocalJoost/LocalJoost.github.io/_posts/2020-11-29-Setting-up-unit-tests-in-Unity-to-test-your-Model-Driven-Mixed-Reality-app.markdown

 ![](/assets/2020-11-29-Setting-up-unit-tests-in-Unity-to-test-your-Model-Driven-Mixed-Reality-app/asmdef.png)

 The result: first we had three compiler errors, now we have *well over fifty*.
-All MRKT references are apparently gone, as are the UniRx references.
+All MRTK references are apparently gone, as are the UniRx references.
 The yak definitely still needs more attention.

 ### Re-creating the references
 So what the *bleep* is going on here?
 Well, first of all, your Assembly-CSharp is gone, and all your (non-test) code is now sitting in a project called "ReactNativeDemo"